proxmox/ceph/ceph/README.md

 (Note: do_cmake.sh now defaults to creating a debug build of ceph that can be up to 5x slower with some workloads.
 Please pass "-DCMAKE_BUILD_TYPE=RelWithDebInfo" to do_cmake.sh to create a non-debug release.)

+(Note: `make` alone will use only one CPU thread, this could take a while. use the `-j` option to use more threads.
+Something like `make -j$(nproc)` would be a good start.

 This assumes you make your build dir a subdirectory of the ceph.git checkout.
-If you put it elsewhere, just replace `..` in do_cmake.sh with a correct path to the checkout.
+If you put it elsewhere, just point `CEPH_GIT_DIR`to the correct path to the checkout.
 Any additional CMake args can be specified setting ARGS before invoking do_cmake.
 See [cmake options](#cmake-options) for more details.
 Eg.

     ARGS="-DCMAKE_C_COMPILER=gcc-7" ./do_cmake.sh